DOH-01 Masters in Analogue Mixed-Signal ICs for Bio-Photonics Data Capture

 The successful candidate will be highly analytical with good interpersonal and organisational skills.

-Step 1 - click here to download the Application form and indicate DOH-01 as the job reference
+Step 1 - click here to download the Application form and indicate the Job Reference DOH-01

 Please note that Garda vetting and/or an international police clearance check may form part of the selection process.